damiant/dust/roadmap.md

 # Roadmap
-- 🔴 Reduce frequency of location popup
 - 🔴 Like button instead of favorites?
 - 🔴 Next/Prev buttons need to disable when there are no more events
-- 🔴 Download update should provide feedback in the UI
 - 🔴 Tap the calendar icon in Favorites has no UI feedback (maybe permission issue)
 - 🔴 Click camp name to switch to camps view and select camp
 - 🔴 Show friends, private events, bike, other locations in search all